The first step in shopping for auto insurance is to decide on the types

 where you live; the kind of driving you do; your credit record; and other

 factors.
-Knowing these factors will give you a sense of how warmly you
+Knowing these factors will give you a sense of how warmly insurance

-can expect insurance

-companies to greet your requests for coverage and
+companies are likely to greet your requests for coverage and what changes

 Your driving record is very important.
 Industry data indicate that an individual